 Both the Santa Fe and Southern Pacific were so confident that this merger would go ahead, they began repainting locomotives and non-revenue rolling stock, with many locomotives from both railroads appearing in a new paint scheme known by fans as “Kodachrome” for its similarity to the corporate colors of Kodak film.

 However, in 1985 the US Justice Department announced it’s opposition to the merger, on the grounds of diminishing competition due to there being a high number of duplicate routes.
 The Interstate Commerce Commission (ICC) confirmed it would not allow the merger to go ahead in July 1986, and an appeal by the businesses against this decision was struck down in 1987.

-Merger with Burlington Northern
+Santa Fe Railway Merges with Burlington Northern

 Following the failed merger with the SP, the Santa Fe continued to seek merger opportunities, and in June 1994 the company confirmed many long-standing rumors when it announced plans to merge with the expansive Burlington Northern (itself a result of the merger between the Chicago Burlington and Quincy, and the Great Northern Railway).

 The merger between the Santa Fe and Burlington Northern was quickly approved by shareholders of both businesses.
 Both companies also came to agreements with other class one railroads about how they would operate in return for them not opposing the merger.